Carnivores: Dinosaur Hunter

-Carnivores: Dinosaur Hunter is a first-person shooter video game and the fifth installment in the Carnivores series.
-The game was initially developed by Tatem Games and released for iOS in 2010, as an enhanced port of the original 1998 Carnivores game.
-Later that year, Tatem Games' version was ported by Beatshapers to the PlayStation 3 (PS3) and PlayStation Portable (PSP), as a PlayStation Minis.
-Tatem Games then brought its iOS port to Android in 2012.
+Carnivores: Dinosaur Hunter is a first-person shooter video game and the fifth entry in the Carnivores series.
+Developed by Tatem Games, it was first released for iOS in 2010 as an enhanced port of the original 1998 Carnivores.
+Later that year, Beatshapers ported the game to the PlayStation 3 and PlayStation Portable as a part of the PlayStation Minis lineup.
+In 2012, Tatem Games released the iOS version to Android.